-This is one of several reasons why FrameFlow IT systems and server monitoring software plays quite nicely with one the most tried and true networking protocols out there: SNMP.
+This is one of several reasons why FrameFlow IT systems and server monitoring software works so nicely with one the most tried and true networking protocols out there: SNMP.

 Leveraging the versatility of SNMP, FrameFlow allows you to monitor many different types of devices on your networks, ranging from servers, workstations, printers, routers, bridges, hubs, sensors and well, pretty much any type of networked device with an IP address, all within one easy-to-use dashboard and operating over SNMP or other popular network protocols.

-Not only do we enable the monitoring of different types of devices in one place, FrameFlow can scale-up to monitor tens of thousands of devices in one install and we make all of this very easy to use for our valued customers.
+Not only do we enable the monitoring of different types of devices in one place, but FrameFlow can also scale up to monitor tens of thousands of devices in one install.

 Since its introduction, nearly 30 years ago, SNMP v1 has been broadly adopted and provides basic functionality for data polling without using many resources, as it doesn’t include any encryption algorithms.

 While this broad adoption makes SNMP v1 versatile and easy to use, the lack of encryption, especially in today’s security conscious IT environments, is a clear vulnerability for critical systems.
 For this reason, there is a growing trend in many organizations toward restricting the usage of SNMP v1.